blixhavn/kubernetes-workshop/README.md

 In this workshop, your task is to set up a local Kubernetes cluster, and then configure the resources needed to expose a web service.

 ## Prerequisites
-An UNIX-environment with Docker available
+An UNIX-environment/shell with Docker available (Git Bash seems to work)

 ### Kubectl and Kind
 Kubectl is the CLI used to communicate with Kubernetes API servers.
 Kind provides a simple way of running Kubernetes on your local machine.